jabituyaben/Espruino-HRV/README.md

 ![rolling avg](./images/clipping.PNG)

 <ins>Peaks found</ins>
 You can see here the algorythm appears to correctly identify pretty much every relevant peak from the PPG data.
+It's also sadly clear that I have a crap HRV right now.
 ![rolling avg](./images/gaps.PNG)